Ecuador has seen its oil output stagnate since 2006. That’s when the country began increasing state control of reserves.

 Next door, Colombia has invited international drillers, and production has boomed.

 The two Latin American countries are diverging even more on their separate paths.
 Yesterday Ecuador decided to fight an order to pay $1.77 billion to Occidental Petroleum Corp.
-(OXY) in compensation for ousting the U.S. company in 2006.
+(OXY:US) in compensation for ousting the U.S. company in 2006.

 Ejecting Los Angeles-based Occidental “was a bad deal because production began to fall,” said Vicente Albornoz, dean of the Universidad de las Americas business school in Quito.
 “Production fell all over the country because they created an adverse climate for investment.”